 The data modality ships as a subpath of the ClutchCall SDK.
-Import the Data client, bind a clientId, then publish and subscribe against hierarchical topics.
+Import the Data client.
+Bind a clientId.
+Then publish and subscribe against hierarchical topics.
 One Data instance reuses a single MoQT session across every publish and subscribe.

 Import

-Other languages expose the same surface under the equivalent subpath (github.com/clutchcall/clutchcall-sdk/go, clutchcall, com.clutchcall:clutchcall-sdk, ClutchCall.SDK); the method names and wire format are identical.
+Other languages expose the same surface under the equivalent subpath (github.com/clutchcall/clutchcall-sdk/go, clutchcall, com.clutchcall:clutchcall-sdk, ClutchCall.SDK).
+The method names and wire format are identical.

 Data